theo-armour/agenda/3-1-heritage/0-heritage-happenings/2025/01-january-hh/2027-01-happenings-text.md

 I will share my homework with you in the newsletter.
 I hope you'll share your thoughts and experiences with me, too.

-Also as part of my efforts I hope that Martha, Vada, Brittany, Jonathan, and others will help me with my studies so that I can include their thoughts and experiences in the newsletter.
+Also as part of my efforts I hope that Martha, Vada, Brittany, Jonathan, and others will help me with my studies so that I can include their thoughts and experiences in the newsletter.But the most important things is that I will try to practice what I preach.
+I will share my experiences with you in the newsletter.
+I hope you'll share your thoughts and experiences with me, too.

 Practice what you preach
 Here is the tricky thing.
 In school you can turn in your homework and throw it out when you get your grade.
 But in the school of life, you have to live with the results of your actions.
 So, I am going to try to practice what I preach.
 I will share my experiences with you in the newsletter.
 I hope you'll share your thoughts and experiences with me, too.

-Why do you study all this stuff?
+Why study all this stuff?
+I will be 78 this month.
+I older than the average life expectancy of 76 for males in the US.
+Obviously I am a success in the aging department.
+There are numerous residents here that are twenty years older than me.
+Even more successful.
+Why do we even need to consider all this stuff?

 One of the things I hear is that as you age life gets more complicated, but it also gets more boring.
 Residents ask "is playing Solitaire or reading a book again for the tench time the best I can do?"
 When I look at the list of topics, I think that there is a lot of interesting stuff to learn and think about.
 My goal is that each month, we can come up with interesting activities.

 Goals, Targets, and Indicators